ag-ds-bubble/tseuler/README.md

 - A mini Dashboard for Time Series Analysis, with multiple variations to each kind of analysis
 - Inherent Frequency adjustment & calculations

+**Note : ** This library is still under development, in pre-beta phase.
+Will be publish a full version of the same soon :)

 ## Example
 ****
 <img style="float: right;" src="examples/example_gif.gif"  width='100%'>